Andy Edwards (musician): IQ, Frost* and progressive rock

 In 2008 Frost released Experiments in Mass Appeal (2008).

 Edwards departed IQ and Frost in 2009 and moved into music education and session work.
-Edwards also contributed to sessions for Clive Nolan and Martin Orford.
+He also contributed to sessions for Clive Nolan and Martin Orford.

-In 2010 he briefly rejoined his ex-bandmates in Frost* to contribute to the track “The Dividing Line” which was released as a bonus track on the live Philadelphia Experiment album later that year.

-In 2013 Edwards was the guest drummer on The Twenty Seven Club by the progressive rock band Magenta and this session led to the formation of Kiama, with Magenta keyboardist Rob Reed.
+In 2010, he briefly rejoined his ex-bandmates in Frost* to contribute to the track “The Dividing Line”, which was released as a bonus track on the live Philadelphia Experiment album later that year.
+In 2013, he was the guest drummer on The Twenty Seven Club by the progressive rock band Magenta, and this session led to the formation of Kiama, with Magenta keyboardist Rob Reed.

-In 2010 Edwards became the course leader for music at Kidderminster College and recorded a number of experimental improvisatory albums with bassist Steve Lawson and performed on a number of recordings with the virtuoso guitarist Phi Yaan-Zek.
+Away from live performance, in 2010 Edwards became the course leader for music at Kidderminster College and recorded a number of experimental improvisatory albums with bassist Steve Lawson and performed on a number of recordings with the virtuoso guitarist Phi Yaan-Zek.
 Edwards has also been featured and contributed to a number of books about Robert Plant.

-In 2016 Edwards joined forces with former ELO and Move drummer Bev Bevan to form the double drummer rhythm section for the Birmingham folk rock band Quill and performed a number of concerts across the UK including a well received performance at Cropready Folk Festival in 2017.
+In 2016 Edwards joined forces with former ELO and Move drummer Bev Bevan to form the double drummer rhythm section for the Birmingham folk rock band Quill and performed a number of concerts across the UK, including a show at the Cropredy Festival in 2017.

+In 2024 Edwards played drums at the Winters End Festival for Tim Bowness and a band consisting of John Jowitt, Matt Stevens (of The Fierce and the Dead) and Rob Groucutt.

 Solo work

 Andy Edwards is a multi-instrumentalist and producer.
-In 2001 he joined forces with Timmy Vegas in a group called Wikamen and started producing garage and house recordings for a variety including Blanco Y Negro. and Palm Pictures.
+In 2001 he joined forces with Timmy Vegas in a group called Wikkamen and started producing garage and house recordings for a variety of labels including Blanco Y Negro and Palm Pictures.
 This has led to Edwards releasing a number of albums that explore electronica, jazz, funk, prog and experimental styles which in turn has led to the formation of the electronic funk jazz group Kundabuffa.

+Youtube music critic

+In 2021, Edwards started a YouTube channel discussing rock music, prog, jazz and jazz rock as well as aesthetic philosophy.
+He has had Narada Michael Walden, Matthew Tavares, Simon Phillips and Jason Marsalis on as guests.